santoshag/NyTimesSearch/README.md

 The following **additional** features are implemented:

 * [x] Voice search
-* [x] Read the article title and snippet using TextToSpeech feature
+* [x] Read the article headline and snippet using TextToSpeech feature
 * [x] Custom fonts
 * [x] Card views for list elements